raviten/documentation/integrating-ios-sdk.rst

 ===================
 For using quantumgraph iOS-SDK, do the following steps.

 #.
-Integrate our quantumgraph iOS-SDK
+Install our quantumgraph iOS-SDK

 #.
 Generate a PEM file